What is a transverse flute?

 Startone is a Thomann brand that specializes in instruments for beginners, such as trombones. and we must say that they are wonderful.
 This particular flute is designed with low quality materials, but stands out for having a great sound.

 Like all modern transverse flutes, this one has a conventional design with twelve cymbals.
-It is also tuned in E (E) so that the beginner musician will have no problems playing with any band or orchestra, as this is the most commonly used tuning nowadays.
+It's also tuned in E (E) so that the beginner musician will have no problems playing with any band or orchestra, as this is the most commonly used tuning nowadays.

 With the mechanism in misaligned G, the young musician can expand each of his interpretative possibilities.
 It also comes with a rod for cleaning and general maintenance, as well as a hard-type flute case.

-Also the reverb is very good and gives the impression that the whole rehearsal room is capable.
-The projection of this flute is not as good as that of the Thomann FL-200R, but it is acceptable.
+The reverb is also is very good and gives the impression that the whole rehearsal room is capable.
+The projection of this flute is not as good as that of the Thomann FL-200R, but it's acceptable.

 Great sound quality and high-end design.

-It is expensive for a beginner’s flute made entirely of nickel silver.
+Expensive for a beginner's flute, made entirely of nickel silver.